Prisha-Basak/janus-ind/README.md

 ## **Overview:**
 This project was built to solve the “Fantastic Four: First Launch” challenge.
-1) Extract raw pressure data from test-flight logs (Excel).
+1) Extract raw pressure data from test-flight logs from Excel.
-2) Convert pressure → altitude using the barometric formula.
+2) Convert pressure to altitude using the barometric formula.
 3) Visualize altitude-time and velocity-time data clearly.
 4) Handle noisy sensor data with smoothing filters.
 5) Make the visualization fantastic by animating the graph, adding a new data point every second.